 If you believe your ex cannot, or will not, provide your child with safety and comfort, you will need to provide evidence to the court to back up your allegations.
 This could be achieved by proving the following:

-• A history or mental illness that incapacitates the parent to care for the children adequately
+- A history of mental illness that incapacitates the parent to care for the children adequately

 Judges are often reluctant to change where the children live, which is why strong and unbiased evidence must be provided when making any statements or allegations in court.
 Evidence that will strengthen your case includes photographs, videos or other media demonstrating domestic abuse or substance abuse when the children are present, text messages, voicemails, and social media messages or posts can also help prove certain behaviour.